 Date Action Responsible Party Completed

-17 th April 2020 , , , , , , , , , , , , , , , , , , , , EnviroAfrica
+17 th April 2020 Clarification meeting with client and appointment of EnviroAfrica

 environmental assessment practitioner (EAP) for EIA and and

 environmental authorisation (EA) application Macroplan

 7 th May 2020 Appointment of specialists for Mr Peet

 - Botanical Specialist (Mr F Botes

 - Freshwater Specialist (Dr Dr Dirk van

-- Archaeological Specialist (Mr Jan Engelbrecht ) Driel
+- Archaeological Specialist (Mr Jan Engelbrecht) Driel

 Mr Jan

 Engelbrecht

 10-14 th May Draft Scoping Report compil ation EnviroAfrica

 2020

 19 th May 2020 EAP site visit EnviroAfrica

 19 th Public participation (PP): EnviroAfrica

-May 2020 - Letter drops (Adjace - Poster placement !Kheis Local Munici AgriMark (Groblers Boegoeberg, Aunt I Boegoeberg, different the boundary of the (with a lot of foot stores Advertisement publications and council At time of conducting PP, minimum of 60 days
+May 2020 - Letter drops (Adjace - Poster placement !Kheis Local Munici AgriMark (Groblers Boegoeberg, Aunt I Boegoeberg, differer the boundary of the (with a lot of foot stores Advertisement publice 2020) - Notified ward council At time of conducting PP, or minimum of 60 days4

 18-22 nd May , Botanical Assessment Mr Peet

 2020 Specialist site visits Botes

 18-22 nd May Freshwater Assessment Dr Dirk Van

 2020 Driel

-&lt;sup>3As per section 4 of the 'Directions Regarding Measures to Address, Prevent and Combat the Spread of COVID-19 Relating to National Environmental Management Permits and Licenses', published on the 5th June 2020 by the Department of Environment, Forestry and Fisheries (DEFF).
-These new directions state that any notice given after the 5th June 2020 requires an extended 30-day comment period in addition to the legislated 30-day comment period (total of 60-day comment period).
+4As per section 4 of the 'Directions Regarding Measures to Address, Prevent and Combat the Spread of COVID-19 Relating to National Environmental Management Permits and Licenses', published on the 5th June 2020 by the Department of Environment, Forestry and Fisheries (DEFF).
+These new directions state that any notice given after the 5th June 2020 requires an extended 30-day comment period (total of 60-day comment period).
 If PP was conducted before the 27th March 2020, the formal comment period between 27th March and 5th June 2020 are null and void and therefore, restarted on the 6th June 2020.
 The initial comment period must be extended by additional 21 days (total of 51 day).
 Please note that we are still waiting for directives from DEFF on application timelines.
 These Directives published on the 5th June 2020 apply to Level 3 Lockdown Period and are subject to change.
 Please note: the dates above may be subject to change should the Department of Environmental Affairs, Forestry and Fisheries (DEFF) and the Department of Environment and Nature Conservation (DENC) issue any new directives and legislated timeframes.
 The final decision (No. 18) may be expedited on request by the applicant.

-18-31st May Arc chaeological Assessment Mr Jan
+18-31 st May Arc chaeological Assessment Mr Jan

-2020 • Engelbrecht
+2020 J Engelbrecht

-14th August Advert comment period ends (60
+14 th August Advert comment period ends (60

 2020 per new directions)

 Application an d Scoping Phase

 Submitted Application Form and Draft Scoping Report Enviroafrica

 29/07/2020 (incl. the Plan of Study for EIA) for or 60 day comment

 period.

 EAP to notify the registered I&AF Enviroafrica

-Comment departments) of the availability o f the draft SR.
+Comment departments) of the availability o of the draft SR.

 period ends Commenting period of 30 days + - 30days for I&APs and

 on 07/10/2020 State departments to comment.
 I

 2020.

 09/10/2020 - Submitted Final Scoping Review EnviroAfrica /

 23/11/2020 (43 days) DENC

 28/01/2021 - Submit Draft EIR once approva EnviroAfrica

 01/03/2021 Report has been received from

 regarding availability of Draft EIR

 Comment period ended on 1st M

 Extension to process and invoicing

-response to COVID-19 (i.e. requirement and commenting periods) and (ii)
+response to COVID-19 (i.e. requirement and commenting periods) 1 and (ii)

 December 2020 - 05 th January 2021 (this period of time has to be

-excluded from the EIA process) .
+excluded from the EIA process).

-Decision Submit Final EIR (depending on types of comments EnviroAfrica /
+TBC Submit Final EIR (depending on EnviroAfrica /

-period ends received during the Draft EIR phase and degree to which DENC
+received during the Draft EIR pha • DENC

-on 30th June the report must be amended) for Decision Making (107
+the report must be amended) for • (

-2021 day period).
+day period).
 Decision period end

-Extension to process and invoicing d response to COVID-19 (i.e. requirement)
+Extension to process and invoicing d .,

-and commenting periods) and (ii) DEI
+response to COVID-19 (i.e. requiremer and commenting periods) 1 and (ii) DEI

 December 2020 - 05 th January 2021 (th

 excluded from the EIA process) .